 To craft the perfect day trip to San Diego, choose from our list of mini-itineraries:

 - Get Wild in San Diego

 - Downtown San Diego

 In San Diego, there’s no better way to go wild than with the myriad of zoos, aquariums, animal expeditions, and more.

 At the San Diego Zoo, you’ll see more than 4,000 rare and endangered species.
 The zoo also offers exciting tours, interactive play areas, upbeat live performances, and other activities.
 Looking for more of an adventure?
-Book a safari at San Diego Zoo Safari Park.
+Book a safari with your San Diego Zoo Safari Park Ticket.
 During your immersive safari, you’ll explore the park’s 1,800 acres of land and learn all about the more than 2,600 animal species living onsite.

 Animal fans visiting San Diego from December to April should also book a whale watching cruise.
 These cruises offer an up-close look at San Diego’s migrant grey whales in the harbor.